 Between 2007 and 2012, Ferrari has reduced the CO2 of its European fleet by 27%, by reducing the energy requirements of its vehicles.
 The group intends to continue in this direction, with the goal of further reducing CO2 emissions for the entire range by 15% relative to 2014 levels before the end of 2020.
 Continuous research in areas such as turbocharging, engine downsizing, transmission technology, electric power steering and hybrid technology makes it possible to improve performance on the one hand while increasing environmental sustainability on the other.

 Over the past few years, further significant investment has been made to increase the green areas.
 These can be found both inside and out of the various factory buildings and today cover a surface area of 165,000 square metres.
-Aloe arborescens, buddleja blue and dianthus carthusianorum are just some of the hundreds of plant species than one can admire when strolling through the grounds of Maranello.
-With 25,000 flowerbeds, gardens and all sorts of trees, the Ferrari campus is an innovative workplace where people’s wellbeing and the quality of the working environment always come first.
+Aloe arborescens, blue buddleja and dianthus carthusianorum are just some of the hundreds of plant species than one can admire when strolling through the grounds of Maranello.

 There has also been a huge investment in safety at work, through the actual structures and specific training, which has achieved significant results in all sections of the company.
-Particularly effective has been the programme to highlight so called near misses, which is to say, events that could have caused accidents, thanks to an effective involvement of the employees.
+The involvement of the workers has been crucial to the effectiveness of the programme for reporting near misses, which is to say, events that could have caused an accident.